qufeiz/qufeiz.github.io/_portfolio/portfolio-1.md

 MATLAB: For symbolic derivation of the equations of motion and numerical simulations.
 Simulink: For implementing the dynamic simulation and designing the control system.
 Control Theory: To design a feedback system that stabilizes the pendulum in real time.

+Self-Balancing Robot with Extended Kalman Filter and Trajectory Control Project Overview:
+In this project, I developed a self-balancing two-wheeled robot utilizing an Extended Kalman Filter (EKF) to estimate the system states from noisy sensor data, and implemented a Proportional-Derivative (PD) controller to maintain balance and follow a desired trajectory.
+The system was modeled and simulated using MATLAB/Simulink, and the control algorithm was designed to ensure smooth and accurate tracking of predefined paths.

+Key Objectives:
+Design a state estimation algorithm using an Extended Kalman Filter (EKF) to handle noisy sensor inputs from accelerometers and gyroscopes.
+Implement a PD controller for balance control and trajectory tracking based on sensor feedback.
+Simulate and test the system in MATLAB to ensure robust performance under varying conditions, including noisy environments and real-world uncertainties.
+My Role:
+As the lead developer of this project, I was responsible for the entire workflow—from system modeling to implementation, testing, and performance tuning.
+I leveraged the following skills to achieve the project goals:

+Control System Design: Implemented a cascade control architecture with inner-loop balancing and outer-loop trajectory tracking.
+State Estimation: Developed the EKF to filter out noise from sensors and accurately estimate the robot's roll angle ( 𝜙 ϕ) and angular velocity ( 𝜙
+˙
+ϕ
+˙
+​
+ ).
+Trajectory Tracking: Integrated trajectory control using wheel encoders and calculated desired body angles ( 𝜙 des ϕ des
+​
+ ) to ensure smooth movement along a predefined path.
+Noise Handling: Tuned the EKF's process and measurement noise covariances to improve stability and noise robustness in real-time scenarios.
+Technical Challenges:
+Noisy Sensor Data:

+The robot’s accelerometer and gyroscope readings were subject to noise, making direct control challenging.
+I addressed this by designing and fine-tuning the EKF to estimate the roll angle and angular velocity from the noisy measurements.
+Non-linear Dynamics:

+Balancing a two-wheeled robot involves non-linear dynamics, especially when the system deviates significantly from the upright position.
+By incorporating a non-linear control law using the sine function, I ensured that the system could handle larger angle deviations smoothly.
+Trajectory Control:

+The robot needed to follow a predefined path while maintaining balance.
+This required designing an outer-loop PD controller that calculated the desired body angle 𝜙 des ϕ des
+​
+  based on the robot's position
+𝑥
+x and velocity
+𝑥
+˙
+x
+˙
+ , and an inner-loop PD controller to balance the robot using real-time feedback.
+Tools & Technologies:
+MATLAB/Simulink for system modeling, simulation, and control design.
+State Estimation using Extended Kalman Filters (EKF) to estimate the roll angle and angular velocity from accelerometer and gyroscope data.
+Control Theory: Cascade PD control structure for balancing and trajectory tracking.
+Signal Processing: Filter design and noise rejection techniques for sensor data.

+Outcomes:
+Stable Balance Control:

+Successfully implemented a robust balance control system that maintained the robot in an upright position even under significant disturbances and noisy sensor readings.
+The EKF effectively filtered out the noise, enabling accurate state estimation for the controller.
+Accurate Trajectory Tracking:

+The robot was able to follow a desired trajectory (such as a sinusoidal or step response) while maintaining balance.
+The PD controller, combined with the wheel encoder readings, ensured precise movement along the trajectory, with minimal deviation from the target.
+Noise Robustness:

+The EKF significantly improved the system's ability to operate in noisy environments, filtering out sensor noise and enabling the robot to make smooth and reliable control decisions.
+This made the system more practical for real-world deployment where sensor noise is inevitable.
+Refined Control Gains:

+Through extensive testing and simulation, I was able to fine-tune the proportional and derivative control gains for both the balancing and trajectory control loops, optimizing the robot's responsiveness and stability.
+What I Learned:
+Advanced Control Theory: This project deepened my understanding of control system design, particularly how to handle non-linear dynamics and combine state estimation with real-time control for complex systems.
+State Estimation Techniques: Working with the Extended Kalman Filter taught me how to estimate system states accurately in the presence of noise, a key skill in robotics and autonomous systems.
+Iterative Tuning: I gained hands-on experience in tuning control parameters and noise covariances to achieve the desired system performance, balancing responsiveness with stability.
+MATLAB/Simulink Proficiency: I developed a strong command over MATLAB/Simulink for simulation and testing, learning how to effectively model dynamic systems, simulate sensor inputs, and visualize system performance.
+Potential Applications:
+Autonomous Robots: The techniques developed in this project can be applied to balance control in two-wheeled robots or other dynamically unstable platforms such as hoverboards, self-balancing scooters, or robotic manipulators.
+Self-Driving Vehicles: The state estimation and control strategies are highly transferable to autonomous systems, such as drones, self-driving cars, and other vehicles that require precise control under noisy conditions.
+Key Skills Developed:
+State Estimation: Expertise in implementing Extended Kalman Filters (EKF) for filtering noisy sensor data and accurately estimating system states.
+Control Systems: Advanced understanding of PID and PD controllers, including non-linear control techniques for dynamically unstable systems.
+Simulation and Modeling: Proficient in using MATLAB/Simulink for dynamic system simulation, modeling, and control validation.
+Signal Processing: Experience in handling noisy sensor data and implementing filtering techniques to improve system robustness.
+Visuals (Optional for Portfolio Website):
+Simulation Results: Include graphs showing the robot's roll angle, angular velocity, and trajectory tracking performance over time.
+System Diagram: A block diagram showing the flow of sensor data through the EKF, and how the controller computes the control inputs based on the estimated states and desired trajectory.